afborchert/astl-c/README.md

    }
 ```

-Put together this script delivers for
+Put together, this script delivers for

 ```
 extern int f(int);